Australia ends residency of high-profile Chinese businessman

-CANBERRA, Australia (AP) — Australia has cancelled the residency of a wealthy Chinese property developer and political donor, but the foreign minister said she doesn’t expect Beijing to protest.
+CANBERRA, Australia (AP) — Australia has canceled the residency of a wealthy Chinese property developer and political donor, but the foreign minister said on Wednesday she did not expect Beijing to protest.

-Media reported on Wednesday that Australian officials have denied Sydney resident Huang Xiangmo a passport, leaving him stranded in Beijing.
+Australian officials denied Sydney resident Huang Xiangmo a passport, rejecting his application to become an Australian citizen and canceling his permanent residency, leaving him stranded in Beijing, The Sydney Morning Herald and The Age newspapers reported.

-Huang was born in southern China but moved to Sydney in 2011.
-He reportedly was told his application to become an Australian citizen had been turned down and permanent residency cancelled.
-His exact whereabouts were uncertain.

 Foreign Minister Marise Payne confirmed a “high-profile individual from Beijing” had lost his Australian residency.
 She and the Homes Affairs Department declined to identify the person or detail the circumstances, citing privacy reasons.